Icy Road Safety .com :: Prepare for weather's worst hazard

 • Bridges, overpasses and elevated roadways - Elevated roadways collect snow and ice long before the rest of the roads, catching drivers by surprise.
 This danger zone is so common, we've devoted an entire page to it.

-• Steep hills - A more obvious danger zone during icy roads is on steep hills.
+• Steep hills - A more obvious danger zone during road icing is on steep hills.
 Often, friction forces between tires and the road is not strong enough to overcome gravity to slow or stop a car on an icy hill.

 • High speed roadways - Slides and loss of control occur much easier at high speeds.
 As a result, accidents are common on interstates, freeways and turnpikes.